sarikasurampudi/oml/oml/create-run-notebooks/create-run-notebooks.md

 Oracle Machine Learning Notebooks is a web-based interface for data analysis, data discovery, and data visualization.
 Whenever a notebook is created, it must be defined with a specific interpreter binding specifications.
 The notebook contains an internal list of bindings that determines the order of the interpreter bindings.

+An Oracle Machine Learning notebook supports multiple languages interpreters.
+Each paragraph is associated with a specific interpreter.
+For example, to run SQL statements use the SQL interpreter.
+To run PL/SQL statements, use the "script" interpreter.

+You identify which interpreter to use by specifying ``%`` followed by the interpreter to use.
+For example:

+  * ``%sql`` — To call the SQL interpreter and run SQL statements
+  * ``%script`` — To call PL/SQL interpreter and run PL/SQL scripts
+  * ``%md`` — To call the Markdown interpreter and generate static html from Markdown plain text
+  * ``%python`` — To call the Python interpreter and run Python scripts
+  * ``%r`` — To call the R interpreter and run R scripts.
+  * ``%conda`` — To connect to the Conda interpreter, and install third-party Python and R libraries inside a notebook session.

 A notebook comprises paragraphs which is a notebook component where you can write and run SQL statements, PL/SQL scripts, run R and Python commands.
 A paragraph has an input section and an output section.
 In the input section, specify the interpreter to run along with the text.
 This information is sent to the interpreter to be run.
 In the output section, the results of the interpreter are provided.

 ### Estimated Time